orval-labs/orval/docs/src/pages/reference/configuration.md

 Type: `String` or `Function`.

-Valid values: path or implementation of the transfomer function.
+Valid values: path or implementation of the transformer function.

 This function is executed when you generate and take in argument an <a href="https://github.com/metadevpro/openapi3-ts/blob/master/src/model/OpenApi.ts#L18" target="_blank">OpenAPIObject</a> and should return an <a href="https://github.com/metadevpro/openapi3-ts/blob/master/src/model/OpenApi.ts#L18" target="_blank">OpenAPIObject</a>.